matsui528/nanopq/docs/tutorial.rst

 ------------

 This tutorial shows the basic usage of Nano Product Quantization (nanopq).
+Product quantization (PQ) is one of the most widely used algorithms for memory-efficient approximated nearest neighbor search, especially in the field of computer vision.
+This package contains a vanilla implementation of PQ and its improved version, Optimized Product Quantization (OPQ).

-Let us first prepare 10000 12-dim vectors for database, 2000 vectors for training, and a query vector.
+Let us first prepare 10,000 12-dim vectors for database, 2,000 vectors for training, and a query vector.
 They must be np.ndarray with np.float32.

 .. code-block:: python